ole1011/portfolio/docs/index.md

 hero:
   name: "ole101"
   text: "Student & Developer"
-  tagline: A passionate software developer from Germany
+  tagline: "A passionate software developer from Germany with a knack for innovative solutions and creative coding."
   actions:
     - theme: brand
       text: Work